jamescook/tk9/README.md

 Tk.mainloop
 ```

-Note: You still `require 'tk'` - the gem name is `tk9` but the library interface is unchanged.
+Note: You still `require 'tk'` - the gem name is `tk-ng` but the library interface is unchanged.

 ## Documentation